puyanwei/CV/README.md

 Worked collaboratively to create a responsive rebrand of the Mettrr website using Vue.JS.

 -   Creating pages based on the graphic designer's specifications.
+Start with mobile screen design size first, then move up implementing tablet and desktop designs.

 -   Picking up tickets to fix functional and visual bugs.